wiktorkozlicki/PySpark_flightDelays/README.md

  - **origin** airport, using IATA code
  - **destination** airport, using IATA code

-The code with comments is in the flightDelays.py file.

 File results.txt contains results returned in the terminal by the program submitted to Spark using command: